prajna-7/prajna-7/README.md

-Based on your details, here's a professional and interactive GitHub README file template.
-This is crafted to highlight your skills, projects, and experience in a way that impresses recruiters:

----

 # 👋 Welcome to Prajna Bala Sai Potnuri's GitHub Profile

 🚀 **Aspiring Telecommunication and DevOps Professional | Cloud Enthusiast | IoT Innovator | Lifelong Learner**